Lemoncode/webinar-es6/09 Filter Find/readme.md

 # Filter

-It returns a new array with all elements that pass condition.
+It returns a new array with all elements that pass the condition.

 [Demo bookings failed](https://codepen.io/crsanti/pen/VWWYrx)